jdc20181/BeffsBrowser/README.md

 **Version 2.3.1 Patch**

-Version 2.3.1 is going to be focused around stability and other improvements.
-So far there is a lot in progress, things like adding a combined Navigation and search function, non-valid URLs will be thought of as a search rather as a website.
-Some other bugs and fixes are also being addressed (and so much more is to be added!).
+Release Date will be announced by November 1.
+Currently Finalizing for release.

+Version 2.3.1 is going to be packed full of fixes improvments, and some new features.

 See the full feature log in the [wiki](https://github.com/jdc20181/BeffsBrowser/wiki/2.3.1-Patch-Release-Coming-soon)